Welcome to CP101, an introduction to what competitive programming is about, and how you can get started with it.

 These problems can be thought to train and test you in three related areas:

+At the heart of CP, naturally, are contests.
+These require you to write correct and fast programs to a number of problems in a fixed timeframe, varying from around two to five hours.
 Many people participate in competitive programming mostly for the challenge and for the fun of it, but it is also great practice for technical interviews for software jobs, university courses, and general problem solving in the real world.

 We also recommend taking COMP4128 (Programming Challenges) when you are able to, as having the lecturer and tutors there to help you quickly is very useful.